pcafrica/advanced_programming_2023-2024/lectures/13/13-py_c++.md

 # How to compile using CMake (1/2)

-To compile and run your pybind11 code with CMake, create a `CMakeLists` script as follows:
+To compile and run your pybind11 code with CMake, create a `CMakeLists.txt` script as follows:

 ```cmake
 cmake_minimum_required(VERSION 3.5)